tjntomas/HADashboard-widgets/README.md

     colorIndex: 0              # Set a color index between 0 and 7.
     height: 324                # Specify the height of the widget in pixels.

 # Graph to show the daily power consumption from a Sparsnäs device.
+This is the middle right widget in the image above.
 # In this widget, we specify the SQL query explicitly instead of just grabbing the trace from influxdb.
 # In this way, we can use all features of the SQL query language that influxdb supports.
 power_usage_per_day: